kylea3/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+at the return function(){. the return ends the function above and isolates the second anonymous function that stores the data on what the newRolls will be.
+This allows dansRoll and zoesRoll to use the same function but store different results.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+dansRoll will always say Dan rolled a.
+The newRoll keyword will update and change on every roll.
 c.
 What is the lexical scope of `newRoll`?
+newRoll's lexical scope is the anonymous return function.

 ### Task 3 - Stretch Goals